walen007/accessible-modal/README.md

 # Accessible Modal

-This project demonstrates several key features that must be present to ensure proper functionality and usability for all users, including those relying on assistive technologies
+This project demonstrates several key features that must be present in a Modal to ensure proper functionality and usability for all users, including those relying on assistive technologies

 - Focus management
 - Keyboard navigation